UX / UI Designer · Portland, OR

 I design from the gaps I actually live in.
 Spotify is my most-used app, and the Recently Played shelf had blind spots that bothered me for years.
 I dealt with plantar fasciitis, toenail fungus, and the quiet shame men carry about neglecting their own bodies, so I built a resource for it.
 Each project starts with a real problem I can feel, not a brief I was handed.

-At 56, I still learn like I'm running out of time.
+I still learn like I'm running out of time.
 I'm teaching myself Hiragana.
 I walk five miles a day, building back toward a marathon.
 I meditate.
 I watch birds.
 I read everything.
 If that sounds like someone with too many interests, you're probably right.
 But the curiosity is the same muscle I use in research.
 I just don't turn it off.

 Research & Discovery